ragabSolimanElnagar/secondprofit/README.md

 <h1 align="center">
-   crards view list  App 📝
+   cards view list  App 📝
 </h1>

 <p align="center">
-  🖊️  crards view list  built using <a href="https://reactjs.org/">React js</a> and <a href="https://react-bootstrap.github.io/">react-bootstrap</a>
+  🖊️ cards view list built using <a href="https://reactjs.org/">React js</a> and <a href="https://react-bootstrap.github.io/">react-bootstrap</a>
+  Integrate with OIDC server to handle the login process.
+Online OIDC server for Developers.
+<a href="https://openidconnect.net/">OIDC server</a>

 </p>
 <p align="center"></p>

-## This is a  simple Todo App built using React.js  and styled using  react-bootstrap UI.
+## This is a  simple cards view list built using React.js  and styled using  react-bootstrap UI.